sfc-gh-pjain/snowpipe-streaming-api-demo/README.md

 2. Some familiarity with java programming will help to understand the demo better

-3. We are using community version of mysql server for demo purpose only, user and password are simple but in actaul production you can use your own strong authentication guidelines
+3. We are using community version of mysql server for demo purpose only, user and password are simple but in production you should use your own strong authentication guidelines

 ## How to run this demo